Important Information about Pet Dental Health

 - Stage 2: build-up of tartar, swollen and reddened gums.
 X-rays will show 0-25% bone loss.

 - Stage 3: more swelling due to bone loss.
 Bone loss starts occurring due to plaque under the gum line.
-Sometimes the affected teeth can be saved, but most will need to extracted to prevent further damage.
+Sometimes the affected teeth can be saved, but most will need to be extracted to prevent further damage.

 - Stage 4: This is when symptoms become noticeable and a serious problem is at hand.
 Bad breath, visible bulge of the crown, tenderness, red gums, and decrease in appetite are all signs of stage 4 periodontal disease.
 There are pockets in the gums due to substantial bone loss.